Police Service Administration (Discipline Reform) and Other Legislation Amendment Bill 2019

 6.22 pmMs McMILLANSupports

-Commended the government for fulfilling its 2015 election promise to reform police discipline, focusing on amendments to the Crime and Corruption Act that remove artificial distinctions between misconduct and breach of discipline.
+Commended the government for fulfilling its 2015 election promise to reform the police discipline system, highlighting improvements to the Crime and Corruption Act and the introduction of rehabilitative approaches alongside punitive sanctions.

-I am confident that the police bill will address the lack of consistency in decisions, as well as the general lack of public and officer confidence.2019-10-16View Hansard
+Through the bill's amendments—specifically, those that I have outlined—I am confident that the police bill will address the lack of consistency in decisions, as well as the general lack of public and officer confidence.2019-10-16View Hansard

 12.09 pmMr WATTSSupports